We make women’s health work for migrants and refugees in Australia

-We think all women should have the same opportunities for health and wellbeing
+We think everyone should have the same opportunities for health and wellbeing

-We want all women and non-binary people from migrant and refugee communities to have the same opportunities to make decisions about their health and wellbeing in Australia as everybody else, regardless of their income, disability, sexuality, ethnicity, faith, visa status or postcode.
+We want all women from migrant and refugee communities to have the same opportunities for health and wellbeing in Australia as everyone else, regardless of their income, disability, gender, sexuality, ethnicity, faith, visa status or postcode.

 Unfortunately, at the moment they don't.
 Systemic discrimination and inequity create barriers to health and wellbeing.

-Like all women, migrant and refugee women have the right to understand their options and make informed decisions.
+Like all people, migrant and refugee women have the right to understand their options and make informed decisions.
 We provide free multilingual health information and education to migrant and refugee women across Australia.

-Our work aims to improve migrant women's health
+We work to improve migrant and refugee women's health and wellbeing

 - multilingual health education to women across Victoria